Course Offerings

 An introduction to the innovative field of modeling and analysis of complex physical systems from such diverse fields as physics, chemistry, ecology, epidemiology, and a wide range of interdisciplinary, emerging fields such as econophysics and sociophysics.
 Topics vary according to faculty expertise and student interest.
 The goal is to seek the underlying physics laws that govern such seemingly diverse systems and to provide contemporary mathematical and computational tools for studying and simulating their dynamics.
 Includes traditional lectures as well as workshops and computational labs, group presentations, and seminars given by invited speakers.

-This laboratory course will provide students with hands-on experience studying a variety of phenomena encountered in advanced fields of physics, including particle physics, plasma physics, quantum mechanics, quantum computing, and optics.
-The lecture portion of the course will cover error analysis methods, common software used during manuscript preparation, and will examine recent journal articles for examples of the style and quality required for publication in the field.
+This laboratory course will provide students with hands-on experience studying a variety of phenomena encountered in advanced fields of physics, including particle physics, plasma physics, quantum mechanics, electronics, and optics.
+The lecture portion of the course will cover select topics in error analysis, data interpretation, and best practices for physics research and publication.
+This course equips students with the skills necessary to bridge theory and experimentation, preparing them for advanced research or professional careers in physics.

 Directed Individual Research